sahersohail013/Visualization_world_development_indicators/README.md

 Keep in mind that dynamic visualizations won’t run on Table public and you have to download Tableau Desktop.

 # Members:
+*Nikhar Azhar <br>
-Nikhar Azhar, Huma Ameer, Saher Sohail, Fasih Ashfaq and Usama Naveed
+*Huma Ameer, Saher Sohail, Fasih Ashfaq and Usama Naveed